prostojs/parser/README.md

     // that this node can end with the file
     // (we don't really need it here) .popsAtEOFSource(true)
-    // onPop hook triggers when this node met the
+    // onPop hook is triggered when this node met the
     // ending condition and pops out.
     .onPop(({ customData: { isVoid, tag, endTag }, parserContext }) => {
         if (!isVoid && typeof endTag === 'string' && tag !== endTag) {